 My Peruvian journey started with a cover letter, resume and interview and ended with international culture, friends for life, work experience, fun with mentors and a lifelong memorable learning experience.

 Initially, I was really anxious about the journey, due to multiple reasons like food, since I being a vegetarian, whether I would be able to fulfill the work for which I was selected and most importantly travelling and living with people I rarely interacted during my time at Centennial College.
-My first memorable experience was the visit to Ministry of Education, Peru.
-I was really touched by the words of one of ministers, “studying in this college would be last chance for students to get over their current situation and become a better educated qualified individual”.
+My first memorable experience was the visit to the Ministry of Education, Peru.
+I was really touched by the words of one of the ministers, “studying in this college would be last chance for students to get over their current situation and become a better educated qualified individual”.
 Hence, I made sure that I make full use of this opportunity by contributing to this mission during the time in Peru.
-At IESTP, Peru I got to know some really motivated, excited students with a strong learning desire and willing to contribute in making society better.
+At IESTP, Peru I got to know some really motivated, excited students with a strong learning desire and willing to contribute to making society better.
 Likewise, the professors and college staff at IESTP, Peru greeted us warmly and kindly with open hearts while our time in Peru.

 Bhupesh Chandra Tiwari